RekordowyGeniusz/SpeedCamera/README.md

+## 👋 Welcome!
-Here are listed some additional information about the project.
+Below you can find some additional information about the project.

 ## 🔎 **Project overview**
 This program was used for a scaled-down version of a speed camera.